-Some people argue classical scholarship claims Khilafah to be the mother of all duties (ِالخِلَافَةُ أُمُ الفَرَائِض).
-Some people attribute this saying to Abu Hanifah, others to Shafi'i and others to the contemporary Mufasir Ibn Ashur.
+It is claimed classical scholarship claims Khilafah to be the mother of all duties (الخِلَافَةُ أُمُ الفَرَائِض) with some attributing this saying to Abu Hanifah, Shafi'i or the contemporary Mufasir Ibn Ashur.

 ِوَهَذِهِ فَرِيضَةٌ لَيْسَتْ كَسَاِئرُ الفَرَائِضَ لَأَنَّ سَائِرَ الفَرَائِضَ يَقُومُ بِهَا الرَجُلُ وَحْدَهُ، وَهَذَا مَتَى أٌمِرَ بِهِ الرَجُلَ وَحَدَهُ أَشَاطَ بِدَمِهِ، وَعَرَّضَ نَفْسَهُ لِلْقَتْل

 This faridah (a'muru bi-lma'ruf wa nhi 'an al-Munkar which is entitled by the state) is not compared to any other fara'id, because the rest of fara'id can be established by any man alone but if a man does this alone, he will shed his blood and exposes himself to murder ... (al-Jasas, Ahkam al-Qur'an, Vol. 2, p.
 39)

 The concept of khilafah being the mother of all fara'id is however correct, articulated in various forms by scholars over the centuries.